 - Computer science: software engineering and object-oriented programming, databases and information systems

-- An engineering project in working groups of 5 or 6, focused on acquiring project management experience and applying knowledge acquired in coursework
+- An engineering project in working groups of 5 or 6, focused on acquiring project management experience and applying the knowledge acquired in coursework

 - French language (3 hours per week)